-The naive unrestricted form of TXL grammars is essential to the goal of rapid prototyping - working grammars can be crafted quickly, often directly from user-level reference manuals, without wasting time resolving ambiguities, fighting shift-reduce conflicts or restructuring to adapt to parser restrictions.
-A grammar for a substantial new language can be crafted and working in TXL in less than a day, and the parse trees created can be in the natural form for users of the language rather than the implementation grammar form used by compilers, making it easier to understand and remember forms when crafting patterns and transformation rules.
+user-level reference manuals, without the necessity of removing ambiguities, dealing with shift-reduce conflicts or restructuring to adapt to parser restrictions.
+A grammar for a substantial new language can be crafted and working in TXL in less than a day, and the parse trees created can be in the natural concrete form of users of the language rather than the abstract implementation grammar form used by compilers, making it easier to understand and remember forms when crafting patterns and transformation rules.